TubbyCat/droid_debloat_and_note/README.md

    Debloating ought to be paired with prudent user behavior*, logging, intrusion-detection (if it exists for android), and ensuring SELinux (Mandatory Access Control) is enforcing on said device.

    Put another way, debloating a phone can be likened to a person with four appendices deciding to premptively get an appendectomy -- life is tough for a mutant.
-Their inflated chances of appendicitis is gone, but they can still die of a heart attack.
+Their inflated chance of appendicitis is gone, but they can still die of a heart attack.